History of Algeciras: Caliphate of Cordoba

-Indicative map of the crenellated towers and fortifications in the area around Al-Jazira al-Khadra.
+Sites of crenellated towers and fortifications near Al-Jazira al-Khadra.

 Abd al-Rahman III was succeeded by Al-Hakam II and his son Hisham II, who, being a minor, appointed his prime minister Muhammad Ibn Abi Amir Al-Maafiri, born in a village near Algeciras and belonging to his Kora or province and known by all as Al-Mansur or Almanzor ("the victorious of God") as head of the government.
-Almanzor organized a vast army with which he attacked Castilian cities either to recover lost territory or to obtain booty with which to finance the expensive projects of Cordoba.
-He brought Berbers and Slavs who, together with the recruited Andalusians, destroyed the cities of León, Barcelona and Santiago de Compostela, as well as countless other cities from which he took booty.
-Almanzor devoted much of his efforts to promoting culture and persecuting the fanatical Alphatians, enlarged the mosque of Cordoba and built the city of Medina Azahira similar to the previously built Medina Azahara.
-In 1002 he undertook his last campaign, the battle of Calatañazor, which ended in a draw between Muslims and Christians but in which Almanzor was wounded; the wound was not serious but was complicated by an infection and Almanzor died on August 10 in the castle of Medinaceli between fevers and without having lost a single battle.
+Almanzor attacked Castilian cities, destroying León, Barcelona and Santiago de Compostela.
+In 1002 he was wounded in the battle of Calatañazor; the wound became infected and he died on August 10 in the castle of Medinaceli.

 Taifa kingdoms, Almoravids and Almohads

 Almanzor died in 1002, the Caliphate dismembered into a multitude of Taifa Kingdoms.
 In 1010 an army of Berbers from Cordoba confronted the troops of the central power in the vicinity of the city, defeating them and entering the city.
 There they killed all the men and captured the children and women.
 When Sulayman ibn al-Hakam arrived to the throne of Córdoba and distributed the territories among his allies, he gave the Cora of Algeciras to al-Qásim, thus forming the Taifa Kingdom of Algeciras.
 This lord of Algeciras was called to occupy the throne of Cordoba until he was assassinated by Idris I, his nephew, who marched on Algeciras, annexing it to his kingdom.
 However years later the sons of al-Qasim supported by troops loyal to his father took back the city proclaiming the Hammudid kingdom of Algeciras.
 This was governed by Muhámmad al-Qásim, son of the assassinated, who maintained a policy of support for the different Hammudid territories that undermined the meager economy of his own taifa.
 Muhámmad al-Qásim was succeeded in 1049 by his son Al-Qásim ben Muhámmad who saw how Al-Mu'tamid's kingdom of Seville was taking the taifas of Ronda, Morón, Arcos and Jerez and coming dangerously close to his kingdom.
 The city of Algeciras was finally surrounded in 1055 by land and sea until it finally fell to the Sevillian troops.

 The extension of the Taifa kingdom of Algeciras corresponded to that of the ancient cora or province of Al-Yazirat.